nzp-team/vril-engine/README.md

 This repository contains the PSP engine for NZ:P, based on dQuakePlus and containing optimizations from the NZ:P Team, adQuake, and Xash3D-PSP, as well as NZ:P-specific feature implementation.
 It has also been modified to build on the latest versions of the [PSPSDK](https://github.com/pspdev/pspsdk).

 ## Building (Advanced)
 Building requires a full install of [psptoolchain](https://github.com/pspdev/psptoolchain/).
-You can either follow the instructions on the GitHub repository or use a Docker container (we recommend [sharkwouter](https://hub.docker.com/r/sharkwouter/pspdev)'s)!
+You can either follow the instructions on the GitHub repository or use a Docker container (we recommend [the official one](https://hub.docker.com/r/pspdev/pspdev))!

 With the psptoolchain installed, you now need to install `libpspmath`, which we have included in the GitHub repository:
 ```bash